Program overview

 The Bachelor of Arts (Honours) in History is structured to provide flexibility and depth in historical studies.
 The program includes:

-- Program Length: Typically a three to four-year undergraduate degree.
+- Program Length: Typically a three to four-year degree, depending on the chosen plan.

 - Options for Specialization, Major, Minor, and General plans.

-- Opportunity to combine a History Major with another discipline in a Double Major.
+- Opportunity to combine a History Major with another Major in a Double Major degree.

 Featured Experiences

-The Bachelor of Arts (Honours) in History program offers several unique experiences that enhance learning:
+The Bachelor of Arts (Honours) in History program at Queen's University offers several unique experiences to enhance student learning:

-- Independent research opportunities that allow students to explore specific historical topics of interest.
+- Independent research courses that allow students to explore topics of personal interest.

 - Small seminar classes that foster in-depth discussions and analytical thinking.